Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 ###	Setting up the Prerequisites

-Setup your PostgreSQL database for your ChirpStack Network Server
+Setup your PostgreSQL database for your ChirpStack AS
 ```sh
 $ sudo -u postgres psql
 > create role chirpstack_as with login password 'dbaspassword';